CaseySanchez/ExpressionParser/README.md

 ### Description
 Expression Parser is an algebraic expression parser.
 The parser takes an input string expression and an input map of terms to parse & construct an expression tree for evaluation.
+The expression is parsed with recursive `std::regex` evaluations to construct the expression tree.